zeeshanalipanhwar/Semantic-Segmentation-Keras/README.md

 To implement an image segmentation pipeline using CNNs to get sementic understanding of the digital histology images.

 # Dataset:
-**Monuseg dataset** (available [here](https://monuseg.grand-challenge.org/Data/)) is downloaded and the ground truth segmentation masks are created.
+**Monuseg dataset** (available [here](https://monuseg.grand-challenge.org/Data/)) contains multi organ tissue images with the ground truth segmentation masks for nucli.
 The dataset can also be downloaded from [this](https://drive.google.com/drive/folders/1hnHjxFb52BdhxkcV_N7MdWLdagzXHzmq?usp=sharing) Google Drive link.

 # Results:
 None